Technius/scalajs-mithril/README.md

 This is an experimental library that provides facades for [Mithril](https://lhorie.github.io/mithril/index.html).

-You are currently viewing the `0.2.0` branch for the experimental `1.0.0` version of mithril.
+0ou are currently viewing the `0.2.0` branch for the experimental `1.1.1` version of mithril.
 The stable `0.1.0` version of scalajs-mithril for mithril `0.2.5` can be found [here](/tree/v0.1.0).